eduardoschlichting/schlichting_e_mini_app/README.md

 ----
 <h4 align="center">
-  This is a study case of the <a href="https://www.mini.ca">Mini Canada</a> Website exploring Vue.Js and handling data.
+  This is a study case of the <a href="https://www.mini.ca" target="_blank">Mini Canada</a> Website exploring Vue.Js and handling data.
 </h4>

 <p align="center">